 Uses of Palmer’s Skin Therapy Oil:

-Color & Texture: This is a very light yellow colored oil with a semi-runny consistency.
+Color & Texture: This is a very light yellow-colored oil with a semi-runny consistency.
 It’s not at all thick and spreads with ease.
-As claimed, Palmer’s Skin Therapy Oil is non-greasy, non-staining, lightweight and gets absorbed into the skin easily with minimal massage.
+As claimed, the Skin Therapy Oil is non-greasy, non-staining, lightweight, and gets absorbed into the skin easily with a minimal massage.

-Effectiveness: At first, due to the convenient packaging, I thought to use the oil on my face.
-But after analysing the ingredient list, I decided not to.
-The Palmer’s Skin Therapy Oil is comedogenic, i.e. it contains acne causing ingredients.
+My Experience: At first, due to the convenient packaging, I thought to use the oil on my face.
+But after analyzing the ingredient list, I decided not to.
+The Skin Therapy Oil is comedogenic, i.e. it contains acne-causing ingredients.
 I didn’t want to take a risk so this rollerball had to lie on my stash unused for long.
 Sometime later, I started using this on my feet as somehow I wanted to put this product into use.
 Also, my feet had become rougher and drier due to my negligence at that time.

 Sometimes I swiped the rollerball on my abrasive elbows and this Skin Therapy Oil very much helped to keep them softer and smoother.
-I haven’t tested on stretch marks, so apart from that the oil is true to its claims of working on dry, damaged, uneven skin tone and aging skin.
-If I had the big bottle, I would have slathered the oil generously on my body, like I do with the Palmer’s Cocoa Butter Body Lotion.
-Anyways, you would require only a little of the oil to keep the skin nourished for long, so the product is long lasting.
+I haven’t tested on stretch marks, so apart from that, the oil is true to its claims of working on dry, damaged, uneven skin tone and aging skin.
+If I had the big bottle, I would have slathered the oil generously on my body, as I do with the Palmer’s Cocoa Butter Body Lotion.
+Anyways, you would require only a little of the oil to keep the skin nourished for long, so the product is long-lasting.

 The Palmer’s Skin Therapy Oil is often compared with the infamous Bio Oil for stretch marks.
-Having tried both (Read Bio Oil Review), I am more inclined towards Palmer’s Skin Therapy Oil when it comes to formula, ingredients and skin nourishment.
-Both the products are fast absorbing, lightweight and contains their fair share of chemicals in it.
-But the Palmer’s one is a lot more better and safer with lesser chemicals unlike Bio Oil which has Mineral Oil as its first ingredient.
-Also, the Bio Oil didn’t really work on stretch marks for me, whereas I’m impressed with this sample version of the Palmer’s Skin Therapy Oil.
+Having tried both (Read Bio-Oil Review), I am more inclined towards Palmer’s Skin Therapy Oil when it comes to formula, ingredients, and skin nourishment.
+Both the products are fast-absorbing, lightweight, and contain their fair share of chemicals.
+But Palmer’s one is a lot better and safer with lesser chemicals, unlike Bio-Oil which has Mineral Oil as its first ingredient.
+Also, the Bio-Oil didn’t really work on stretch marks for me, whereas I’m impressed with this sample version of Palmer’s Skin Therapy Oil.

-- Comes in a rollerball packaging as well as bottle packaging.
+- Comes in rollerball packaging as well as bottle packaging.